-Pursuing the scholarship of teaching and learning in a discovery-dominant field, Promita’s dissertation included a teaching tool of a physical model of a polypeptide chain.
+Pursuing the scholarship of a non-traditional scientific computing research in a discovery-dominant field, Promita’s dissertation included a research tool of a physical model of a polypeptide chain.
 One chapter tested how well it served as an instructional tool in a science museum.
-Promita received her PhD (2015) in Computer Science and Applications at Virginia Polytechnic Institute and State University.
+Promita received her PhD (2014) in Computer Science and Applications at Virginia Polytechnic Institute and State University.

 1) Could you describe your dissertation topic to us?
 In what ways was your dissertation non-traditional/innovative in your field?